Close Menu

 What do you need to get started?
 Just your existing skills, about 2-3 hours daily to learn the basics, and a few free tools you can access online.
 No complex technical knowledge required – just your enthusiasm and willingness to learn about this growing space.

-Let’s cut through the hype and look at what’s really happening with entry-level Web3 jobs in 2025.
+Let’s cut through the hype and look at what’s really happening with entry-level Web3 jobs.
 The numbers tell an exciting story: the Web3 job market has grown by 375% since 2023, with non-technical roles leading this growth.
 But what does this mean for you?

 Think of Web3 companies like any other growing business – they need more than just programmers.
 While developers built the foundation, it’s the community managers, content creators, and marketing specialists who are now helping these projects succeed.
-In fact, for every technical role in 2025, there are now three non-technical positions available.
+In fact, for every technical role, there are now three non-technical positions available.

 The most active hiring is happening in three main areas:

 Let’s talk real numbers.
-Here’s what entry-level Web3 jobs are paying in 2025:
+Here’s what entry-level Web3 jobs are paying:

 Remote work isn’t just an option in Web3 – it’s the norm.
 Over 85% of entry-level Web3 jobs are fully remote, giving you the freedom to work from anywhere.
 Companies are using tools like Discord, Notion, and Telegram to keep teams connected and productive.
 Whether you’re in New York or New Delhi, your opportunities are the same.